0xfeefee/CV/README.md

 # CV (v0.5.0)
 This is just a basic demo of programming skills, not a real product.
+It will be continually updated until I'm done with search.

 ## Idea (subject to change)
 - A tiny 2D game engine.